 Nonetheless, one of the programs I review on this website, the famous Rosetta Stone program, is set up this way.
-See my review of Rosetta Stone Spanish for more on this.

 Of course, once you are getting to be at home in Spanish, then it can make sense again to speak only Spanish at times.

 One benefit of learning Spanish when you already know English is that you can draw on your vocabulary and on the fact that you know how your own language is constructed.

 I find this point to be true all the time in Mexico, regarding vocabulary.
 Often, I don’t know the exact word I want but if I say, “In English we say…” and then use the word, the Mexican person often recognizes it.

 5. Review what you have Spanish Language learned

 When you are learning something new, it takes some repetition to become familiar with it.
 The best of the Spanish-language programs builds a lot of repetition into each lesson.
 They also construct subsequent lessons to use what you learned before.

 Reviewing what you have learned, ideally the same day you learn it, will help move that material from short-term memory to long-term memory.
 Even then, more review later is called for.